yocoHM/git-practice/README.md

 - git log : gives information about the repository's history The most recent commit is at the top

-Information
+Additional information
-.git directory : is where Git stores all the information about the repository
+- .git directory : is where Git stores all the information about the repository
 - git branch --set-upstream-to=origin/<branch> : set tracking information from a specific branch. e.g. master

 ## Information about the second lesson